-When the Coton de Tulear was first introduced in Canada, the only Canadian registry available at that time was the Canadian Kennel Club (CKC).
-Being a new breed, the Coton was not recognized by the CKC, and because of this we were not allowed to register litters of Coton de Tulear with them.
+When the Coton de Tulear was first introduced in Canada, the only Canadian registry available at that time was and still is the Canine Federation of Canada (CFC).

-Dogs registered with the CFC will receive a certificate of registration.
-A pedigree for each dog registered with the CFC is also retained on record in the Canine Federation of Canada Stud Book, Canadian Livestock Records Corporation.
+Dogs registered with the CFC will receive an official pedigree.
+The pedigree for each dog registered with the CFC is also retained on record in the Canine Federation of Canada Stud Book, Canadian Livestock Records Corporation.

 It is also possible to register a Coton de Tulear in the Toy category of the Canadian Kennel Club.
 A Coton registered with this organization will receive Certification.
 This document, which is only a registration number (no pedigree), must not be represented as a Certificate of Registration or Certificate of Identification as defined in the Animal Pedigree Act.
 With this certification, it is possible to compete with your Coton in conformation, flyball, obedience shows, and obtain a championship for the dog.